British TV Host Phillip Schofield Comes Out As Gay In Powerful On-Camera Moment

 ITV

-It's a big day!
 British TV host Phillip Schofield has come out as gay.

 The longtime host of ITV's This Morning made the announcement on the show and his Instagram Story on Friday, taking time to thank his wife, their two daughters and their family for their support.